magentabusiness/magentabusiness.github.io/docs/trendz/visualizations-calendar.md

 Switch field selector activated when multiple fields are added to the **Value** section.
 In this cae user can select from the widget what field is shown.
 Trendz View trigger special event when user switch fields.
 You can trigger required action when switch event triggered.

-* Add Trendz calendar view on the ThingsBoard dashboard
+* Add Trendz calendar view on the IoT Hub dashboard
 * Open widget edit mode and switch to **Actions** tab.
 * Press **Add action** button.
 * In **Action source** field select **changed-radio-button**.